Imperial examination: General history

 A brief interruption to the examinations occurred at the beginning of the Yuan dynasty in the 13th century, but was later brought back with regional quotas which favored the Mongols and disadvantaged Southern Chinese.
 During the Ming and Qing dynasties, the system contributed to the narrow and focused nature of intellectual life and enhanced the autocratic power of the emperor.
-The system continued with some modifications until its abolition in 1905 during the last years of the Qing dynasty.
+The system continued with some modifications until its abolition in 1905 during the late Qing reforms in the last years of the Qing dynasty.
 The modern examination system for selecting civil servants also indirectly evolved from the imperial one.

 Precursors

 Han dynasty

-Candidates for offices recommended by the prefect of a prefecture were examined by the Ministry of Rites and then presented to the emperor.
-Some candidates for clerical positions would be given a test to determine whether they could memorize nine thousand Chinese characters.
-The tests administered during the Han dynasty did not offer formal entry into government posts.
-Recruitment and appointment in the Han dynasty were primarily through recommendations by aristocrats and local officials.
-Recommended individuals were also primarily aristocrats.
-In theory, recommendations were based on a combination of reputation and ability but it is not certain how well this worked in practice.
-Oral examinations on policy issues were sometimes conducted personally by the emperor himself during Western Han times.
+In the early Han dynasty, the paths to officialdom were initially monopolised by the higher aristocrats.
+For instance, officials of ranks 2,000-dan and above were permitted to recommend their sons and relatives into the court as attendants/Court gentlemen.

-In 165 BC Emperor Wen of Han introduced recruitment to the civil service through examinations.
-However, these did not heavily emphasize Confucian material.
+In 165 BC, Emperor Wen of Han introduced recruitment to the civil service through examinations.
 Previously, potential officials never sat for any sort of academic examinations.
+However, these examinations did not heavily emphasize Confucian material.
 Emperor Wu of Han's early reign saw the creation of a series of posts for academicians in 136 BC.
 Ardently promoted by Dong Zhongshu, the Taixue and Imperial examination came into existence by recommendation of Gongsun Hong, chancellor under Wu.
 Officials would select candidates to take part in an examination of the Confucian classics, from which Emperor Wu would select officials to serve by his side.

 Gongsun intended for the Taixue's graduates to become imperial officials but they usually only started off as clerks and attendants, and mastery of only one canonical text was required upon its founding, changing to all five in the Eastern Han.
-Starting with only 50 students, Emperor Zhao expanded it to 100, Emperor Xuan to 200, and Emperor Yuan to 1000.
+Starting with only 50 students, Emperor Zhao expanded it to 100, Emperor Xuan to 200, and Emperor Yuan to 1,000.
+The top graduates (Grade A, 甲科) of the Taixue were immediately admitted as Court gentlemen, while the Grade B (乙科) graduates were sent to serve probationary positions in their local commanderies.
+The Taixue thereby began to dilute the aristocratic backgrounds of the Court gentlemen, increasing the access of commoner scholars to official appointments.
+After the reign of Emperor Wu, the numbers of Court gentlemen swelled by over two hundred every year; of this number, more than half were graduates from the Taixue, increasing the proportion of non-aristocratic scholars in government.